-Categorize each submission as basic research, applied research, service delivery, or theory, as defined here.
+Categorize each submission as applied research, basic research, service delivery, theory, or translational, as defined here.
 Designating a domain for each submission allows conference attendees to make informed decisions about which presentations to attend.

 The abstract must follow American Psychological Association style guidelines and be no fewer than 150 words and no more than 200 words.
 Abstracts should begin with a sentence stating why the topic is important and end with the general conclusion, relevance, or potential impact.
 All acronyms must be spelled out at first mention.